John-Nagle/lslutils/npc/README.md

 Sets up the path planning system. **width** and **height** are the dimensions of the character. **chartype** is the pathfinding type of the character, usually **CHARACTER_TYPE_A** for humanoid forms taller than they are wide.

-The width and height define a cylinder around the character's center.
-The character's collision model must not project beyond that cylinder.
-If it does, the character will bump into obstacles and stop motion.
+The width and height define a vertical cylinder around the character's center.
+The character's collision model must fit within cylinder.
+If it does not, the character will bump into obstacles and stop.
 ### pathNavigateTo
     pathNavigateTo(vector endpos)

 Go to the indicated location, in the current region, avoiding obstacles.
+A moving obstacle on the path ahead of the character will stop it.
+So will a collision.
+The calling script gets an error status via callback when this happens.
+It's up to the calling script to decide what to do next.
+That's a social decision, and belongs to the character control script, not the path planning system.
 ### pathPursue
     pathPursue(key target, float stopshort)